amihai/codeinthemiddle/README.md

 - **Explainability and debugging**
   By using intermediary Python code, we can clearly see how the video is generated and manually adjust specific aspects such as text, colors, or frames.

 These Code-In-The-Middle techniques can be applied on top of any DSL (Domain-Specific Language).
-The power of this method lies in using AI only to create and edit the DSL code, and then relying on deterministic, non-AI methods to generate the actual content.
+The power of this method lies in using **AI only to create and edit the DSL code, and then relying on deterministic, non-AI methods to generate(render) the actual content**.

 ## How It Works

+### In ChatGPT

 First, start with a prompt like: